-WIC State agencies also use the FNS-798 to provide the data FNS needs to conduct the annual grant reconciliation and closeout required by 7 CFR part 3016.
-The FNS-798 presents the status of the report year grant and costs adjusted by the spending options (described under III.H, "Period of Availability of Federal Funds"), which allow State agencies to shift a small portion of the WIC grant funds between Federal fiscal years.
+WIC State agencies also use the FNS-798 to provide the data FNS needs to conduct the annual grant reconciliation and closeout required by 7 CFR part 3016/2 CFR section 200.343.
+The FNS-798 presents the status of the report year grant and costs adjusted by the spending options (described under III.H, "Period of Performance"), which allow State agencies to shift a small portion of the WIC grant funds between Federal fiscal years.
 The FNS-798 closeout report is the State's official declaration of the final status of its grant and costs for the report year.